-Syllabus development is one of the most critical and difficult aspects of successfully implementing an academic service-learning course.
-Below is a suggested list of questions that should be considered when developing a service-learning syllabus.
+Syllabus development is one of the most critical and difficult aspects of successfully implementing an academic community-engaged learning course.
+Below is a suggested list of questions that should be considered when developing a syllabus.

 - Have I sufficiently clarified mutual objectives with community partners?